-NY YOUTH SYMPHONY with Michael Repper
+NY YOUTH SYMPHONY with Mike Repper

 For the next couple of weeks Patrick will be talking to directors of the New York Youth Symphony.
 Founded in 1963 as an orchestra to showcase the metropolitan area's most gifted musicians ages 12-22, its activities have since grown to encompass programs in chamber music, conducting, composition, and jazz, with performances at world class venues including Carnegie Hall and Jazz at Lincoln Center.